Table of Contents

 Purpose and Use Cases

 One of the biggest reasons banks use microdeposits is to verify that a particular person is the owner of a specific bank account.
 Microdeposit verification is often used when someone tries to link a bank account to a type of account at a different bank.
-Using microdeposits allows the bank to authenticate that the person requesting the linkage actually is the owner of the account.
-This helps to reduce fraud and ensure the safety and security of accounts.
+Using microdeposits allows the bank to authenticate that the person requesting the linkage is the actual owner of the account.
+This helps reduce fraud and ensure the safety and security of accounts.

 Recommended: Savings Account Calculator